 COMMON FIGHT TRIGGERS:

-The presence of prized chews, toys, food and even attention from you or your company can send arousal levels up and spark conflicts in some dogs.
+Resource Guarding: The presence of prized chews, toys, food and even attention from you or your company can send arousal levels up and spark conflicts in some dogs.
 Don't overlook the chicken bones in the trash or that lone piece of kibble that rolled under the stove.

-Additionally, play sessions and tug games that get too exciting can cause problems.
+High Arousal: Play sessions and tug games that get too exciting can cause problems.
 Charging to the door to greet the doorbell or chasing a squirrel in the yard can rile two dogs up to the point where they may clash and redirect on each other.
 If you see your dogs getting overly aroused, and especially, if they stop listening to you, it's time to step in and make everybody settle down, using a verbal command - "Chill!" etc. - or a time out in the crate or on tie down.

 Photo: Snorkle's face shows stress from having a toy that she thinks she might have to guard from a pushy dog in the same yard.
 Since resources can spark tensions between dogs, conscientious dog owners know to watch body language cues and monitor interactions.
 That may include removing toys or chews so dogs don't argue, then switching the game up to something less competitive.